leojunji/Java_AVL_Tree/README.md

 - 1

 Obsviusly, in this example, the time is almost the same.
 But, imagine if you had a tree with 100 numbers, and you insert each number in-order(1,2,3,4...100).
 If you were asked to get the number
-100 in a BST you would need to go trough, all the numbers in the tree.
-But in an avl tree you would need to go through much less numbers, to find the number 100.
+100 in a BST you would need to go trough all the numbers in the tree.
+But in an avl tree you would need to go through many fewer numbers, to find the number 100.

 <h1 style="text-align: center;">AVL TREE</h1>